 The cost of living in Spain may depend where in the country you are located.
 As a result, the cost for accomendation is usually higher in the larger cities.
-Food prices and the cost of other services tend to be quite similar to the rest of Europe.
+However, food prices and the cost of other services tend to be quite similar to the rest of Europe.

-Long distance buses cost less than the train, but journey times are about 30% longer and booking tickets in advance is made difficult due to the number of competing service providers in the network.
+Long distance buses cost less than the train, but journey times are about 30% longer.
+In addition, booking tickets in advance is difficult because of the number of competing service providers in the network.

-The cost of travelling within cities in Spain the ticket prices are not expensive.
+If you want to travel within cities in Spain the ticket prices are not expensive.
 For instance, a bus or metro ticket costs about €1.25 to €1.50 and because of the often occuring discounts it is possible to pay even less.

 More information on specific programs: